SolidWallOfCode/txn_box/doc/txn_box.en.rst

 The second part of an extractor supports controlling the format of the output.
 This is not generally requried, but in some cases it is quite useful.
-A good example is the extractor :code:`creq-is-internal`.
+A good example is the extractor :code:`is-internal`.
 This returns a true or false value, which is in the C style mapped to 1 and 0.
 However, it can be changed to "true" and "false" by specifying the output as a string. ::

-   set-preq-field: [ Carp-Internal, "{creq-is-internal:s}" ]
+   set-preq-field: [ Carp-Internal, "{is-internal:s}" ]

 Formatting is most commonly useful when setting values, such as field values.
 The extracted strings can be justified, limited in width, and in particular IP addresses can be formatted in a variety of